wso2/docs-ei/en/streaming-integrator/docs/guides/triggering-integration-flows.md

 `gRPC-call` sink uses to send messages from SI to MI and trigger a sequence and get a response back from MI.
 When using this particular sink, `grpc-call-response` source should be defined to get the corresponding response from the MI.

-Following is a sample siddhi application which contains gRPC-call sink which triggers the “inSeq” in the micro integrator and processes the response received by the MI using the grpc-call-response source
+Shown below is a sample siddhi application which contains gRPC-call sink which triggers the “inSeq” in the micro integrator and processes the response received by the MI using the grpc-call-response source
 ```siddhi
 @App:name("grpc-call-response")
 @App:description("Description of the plan")